posit-dev/publisher/docs/ui.md

 Click the deployment to see details and or to re-deploy, which applies any updates you've made to your project source code or configuration file.
 Configuration changes since your last deployment are highlighted:

 <p><img width="400px" src="images/ui-redeploy-diff.png"/></p>

+Currently a reload is needed if any changes have been made to your configuration or deployment files while the UI is running.
+If running in a browser, reload the window.
+If using VSCode, open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) and run  "Developer: Reload Webviews".